supertopoz/SendBird-JavaScript/react-native-redux-sample/README.md

 #### 4. Start emulated Android device
 * Start a [new emulated device.](https://developer.android.com/studio/run/managing-avds)
-* Set the device up with Oreo 27 as per React Native's requirements.
+* Set the device up with Oreo 27 as per React Native's requirements
-* This code was tested to work with a "Galaxy Nexus" device.
+* This code was tested to work with a "Galaxy Nexus" device

 ####  5. Complete emulated Android device activation for development
-* Go to emulated device's "settings" and click "FINISH SETUP".
+* Go to emulated device's "settings" and click "FINISH SETUP"
-* Carefully complete the set up and don't forget to log in.
+* Carefully complete the set up and don't forget to log in when prompted
 * On the emulated device [start developer mode.](https://developer.android.com/studio/debug/dev-options)

 #### 6. Install and start SendBird Android SDK
-* In Android Studio start the React Native compiler using the terminal.
+* In Android Studio start the React Native compiler using the terminal

         react-native run-android